caiteltd/public/2g/sim-plan-terms.md

 If you wish to use your Tracker in any of the following countries, please contact us in advance to activate roaming for an additional £2.00 per month:

-USA, Austria, Belgium, Bulgaria, Channel Islands*, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar*, Greece, Hungary, Iceland*, Ireland, Isle of Man*, Italy, Latvia, Liechtenstein*, Lithuania, Luxembourg, Malta, Netherlands, Norway*, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland*.
+Austria, Belgium, Bulgaria, Channel Islands*, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar*, Greece, Hungary, Iceland*, Ireland, Isle of Man*, Italy, Latvia, Liechtenstein*, Lithuania, Luxembourg, Malta, Netherlands, Norway*, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.

 Calls to any standard mobile or landline across these available roaming countries are charged at **15 pence per minute**.